Words Edel Cassidy

-One of the best-known trademarks in the world comes from this painting by the English artist Francis Barraud.
+One of the best-known trademarks in the world comes from this painting by the English artist Francis Barraud (pictured above).
 When his first master Mark Barraud died, the featured dog, a terrier named Nipper, went to live with Mark’s younger brothers, Francis and Phillip.

 Francis also inherited a cylinder phonograph and recordings of Mark’s voice and noticed how puzzled Nipper was when he heard the recorded voice of his late master.
 The scene must have been indelibly printed in Barraud’s mind because it was three years after Nipper’s death that he decided to paint the curious little dog staring into the phonograph.

 William Barry Owen, the American founder of the Gramophone Company in England, offered to purchase the painting on the condition that Barraud modify it to show one of their disc machines.
 Barraud was paid £50 for the painting and a further £50 for the copyright.

 Collection of Mr and Mrs Paul Mellon, National Gallery of Art, Washington, D.C.